olcayakman/Terra-Mystica/README.md

 map at the end of a round, the player will get a reward for phase one of the upcoming round.
 Each certain victory-point-spot will give specific rewards to the player that's on it.
 For instance, one will provide the player extra workers whereas another will provide extra coins.
 (Details specified later)

 2- When a players territory is surrounded by three adjacent territories of another player, the building on that territory will be decreased by one level and if it is a simple dwelling, it will be destroyed.
+The attacker earns the loss of the victim, provided from the bank.